 2,500 – 5,000 kWh

-Keep in mind that these estimates can vary depending on factors such as age, insulation, outside temperature, and your consumption habits significantly determine your energy consumption.
+Remember that these estimates can vary depending on age, insulation, outside temperature, and your consumption habits, significantly determining your energy consumption.

 Learn how to compare rates with your kWh usage in 2-minutes ⤵️